ahmerb/typescript-sequelize-article/article.md

 };
 ```

 That's it!
 We've now created our first model file using Sequelize and Typescript.
 We can create similar files for `Posts` and `Comments`.
-However, we won't do `PostUpvotes` yet, as that's a join table and we are still yet to dive into the depths of writing associations.
+However, we won't do `PostUpvotes` yet as that's a join table and we are still yet to dive into the depths of writing associations.
 Here's the three new files.

 ```typescript
 // src/models/User.ts